broadwayinc/skapi-documentation/email/email-templates.md

   Endpoint for signup confirmation email template.
 The user receives this email when they are requested for confirmation on signup.

+- **Invitation**

+  Endpoint for invitation email template.
+The user receives this email when they are invited to the service.

 - **Newsletter Subscription**

-  Endpoint for newsletter subscription email template.
-The user receives this email when they subscribe to the newsletter.
+  Endpoint for public newsletter subscription confirmation email template.
+The user receives this email when they subscribe to the public newsletter.

 The following example shows the format for email endpoints:

 ```
 xxxxxxxxxxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx@mail.skapi.com
 ```

-To customize the email template, send your customized design to the endpoint address.
+To customize the email template, just send your customized template via your e-mail to the endpoint address.

 :::danger
-**DO NOT** share your email endpoint address with anyone.
+- **DO NOT** share your email endpoint address with anyone.
 This endpoint is unique to your service and should be kept private.
+- You must use the same email address that you used to signup to Skapi.
 :::

 ## Template Placeholders